 This study employed a qualitative approach considering the nature of the research topic.
 A case study was used to collect, analyse and interpret the data.
-The use of a qualitative method is well described by [6]; [7].
-The target population of this study included farmer farmers in Chongwe District and a few experts from relevant The authorities. total number respondents and the model for selecting the participants were determined by the sample size and the sampling procedure.
+The use of a qualitative method is well described by Denzin and Lincoln (2005) and Yin (2003); Flyvjberg (2004).
+The target population of this study included farmer farmers in Chongwe District and a few experts from relevant authorities.
+The total number of respondents and the model for selecting the participants were determined by the sample size and the sampling procedure.